Control-sharing Control Barrier Functions for Intersection Automation under Input Constraints: Collision Avoidance

 and sufficiently small constant $\epsilon > 0$ allows us to define a collision avoidance CBF that is safe by construction (both agents are able to stop).
-The $\max$-operator in \eqref{eq:CBF_CA_formCBF_axMinRelative} avoids division by zero when $\underline{\hat a}_{x,i}$ and $\underline{\hat a}_{x,j}$ tend towards zero.
-This is the case when both agents have passed the intersecting point along their paths and are moving away from each other.
+The $\max$-operator in \eqref{eq:CBF_CA_formCBF_axMinRelative} ensures $\underline{\hat a}_{x,ij} > 0$ and avoids division by zero in \eqref{eq:CBF_CA_formCBF_dSafe} when the agents are passing the intersecting point along their paths and are moving away from each other.
 The $\max$-operator in the nominator of \eqref{eq:CBF_CA_formCBF_dSafe} causes $d_{\text{safe},ij}$ to be zero if the distance $d_{ij}$ between Agent $i$ and Agent $j$ is increasing.
 By using the $\max$-operator in \eqref{eq:CBF_CA_formCBF_axMinEff}--\eqref{eq:CBF_CA_formCBF_axMinRelative}, $d_{\text{safe},ij}$ and as such the resulting CBF is no longer a continuous differentiable function, as opposed to \prettyref{def:CBF_backgrnd_CBF}.
 To this end, we introduce the smooth approximation of $\max\{ c, x \}$ with $c=\mathtt{const.}$, $b_1,b_2 \in \mathbb{R}_{\geq 0}$.
 The parameters $b_1$, $b_2$ are selected such as to (safely) over-approximate $d_{\text{safe},ij}$ by over-approximating the nominator and under-approximating the denominator in \eqref{eq:CBF_CA_formCBF_dSafe}, see \prettyref{fig:problem_funcapprox} for further details.
 By substituting the smooth approximation \eqref{eq:CBF_CA_formCBF_maxApprox} in \eqref{eq:CBF_CA_formCBF_axMinEff}--\eqref{eq:CBF_CA_formCBF_axMinRelative}, we obtain the continuously differentiable safety distance $\tilde{d}_{\text{safe},ij}$ along with the collision avoidance CBF

 and the associated CBF constraint

 where $\lambda_{c} \in \mathbb{R}_{>0}$ is a positive constant. \begin{proposition} The continuous differentiable function $h_{c,ij}(x)$ in \eqref{eq:CBF_CA_formCBF_hCA} is a CBF on $\mathcal{C}_{c,ij}$ for the dynamical system \eqref{eq:problem_modeling_lumpedSS}.
 Thus, the set $K_{c,ij}(x)$ of controls s.t. $u\in \mathcal{U}$ that render the zero superlevel set $\mathcal{C}_{c,ij}$ forward invariant is non-empty. \end{proposition} \begin{proof} By construction of CBF $h_{c,ij}(x)$, there exists a $u\in\mathcal{U}$ that renders \eqref{eq:CBF_CA_formCBF_CBFCA} feasible for all $x\in\mathcal{C}_{c,ij}$.
 As such $h_{c,ij}(x)$ is a CBF on $\mathcal{C}_{c,ij}$. $\square$ \end{proof}